stevejarvis/stevejarvis.github.io/_posts/2023-03-12-where-the-usac-racers-at.md

 <script src="/assets/js/usac_heatmap/usacheat.js"></script>

 One might expect this to simply look like a population heatmap of the US, and for a large part it does, but with some notable exceptions.
 Visually, Salt Lake City, Denver, and Chicago regions are punching above their weight.
-There seem to be disproportionally many users there, when compared to strictly population density.
+There seem to be disproportionally many racers there, when compared to strictly population density.
 What are they doing so right?

 <figure class="full">
     <a href="/assets/images/usac_heatmap/census_2020_map.png"><img src="/assets/images/usac_heatmap/census_2020_map.png"></a>